 Applications for this portion of the program are now open.

 March 2020: Junior Interpreter training (8 – 13 year olds)

-In spring of 2020, two groups of 15 local youths ages 8 – 13 will learn interpretive skills over the course of two weekends.
+In spring of 2020, one group of 25 local youths ages 8 – 13 will learn interpretive skills over the course of two weekends in March.
 These Junior Interpreters will start their first day at the Bowtie, learning new skills with the support of the six Youth Mentors and California State Parks staff.
 That afternoon, facilitators will guide the Junior Interpreters to reflect on the skill they have just learned.

 The following weekend, Junior Interpreters will return to the Bowtie to teach their friends and family their new skill!
 This fireside event will feature short storytelling presentations from the participants.
 S’mores will be provided.